tempelaar-team/qc_lab/docs/user_guide/defaults.rst

     :rtype: np.ndarray((batch_size, sim.model.constants.num_classical_coordinates), dtype=complex)

 By default, QC Lab uses a Markov-chain Monte Carlo implementation of the Metropolis-Hastings algorithm to sample a Boltzmann distribution corresponding to
-`sim.model.h_c` at the temperature `sim.model.constants.kBT` assuming `kB=1`.
+`sim.model.h_c` at the thermal quantum `sim.model.constants.kBT`.
 We encourage caution and further validation before using it on arbitrary classical potentials as fine-tuning of the algorithm parameters may be required to obtain reliable results.

-The implementation utilizes with a single random walker in `sim.model.constants.num_classical_coordinates` dimensions or `sim.model.constants.num_classical_coordinates` walkers each in one dimension (depending on if `mcmc_h_c_separable==True`) and evolves the walkers from the initial point `mcmc_init_z` by sampling a Gaussian distribution with with standard deviation `mcmc_std` for `mcmc_burn_in_size` steps.
+The implementation utilizes a single random walker in `sim.model.constants.num_classical_coordinates` dimensions or `sim.model.constants.num_classical_coordinates` walkers each in one dimension (depending on if `mcmc_h_c_separable==True`) and evolves the walkers from the initial point `mcmc_init_z` by sampling a Gaussian distribution with a standard deviation `mcmc_std` for `mcmc_burn_in_size` steps.
 It then evolves the walkers another `mcmc_sample_size` steps to collect a distribution of initial coordinates from which the required number of initial conditions are drawn uniformly.
 At a minimum, one should ensure that `mcmc_sample_size` is large enough to ensure a full exploration of the phase-space.

 .. list-table::
+   :widths: 30 80 20
    :header-rows: 1

    * - Variable name